Hometown: Enola, PA

 Major: Mechanical Engineering

 Why did you want to be a Director?

-What are your main duties as the Communications Director for THON 2020?
+What responsibilities do you have as the Communications Director for THON 2021?

 What is your favorite THON memory?